Christianity in Morocco: Criminal prohibitions

 According to Article 220 of the Moroccan Penal Code, "anyone who employs incitements to shake the faith of a Muslim or to convert him to another religion" incurs a sentence of three to six months' imprisonment and a fine of 200 to 500 dirhams.
 Any attempt to induce a Muslim to convert is illegal.
 Foreign missionaries either limit their proselytizing to non-Muslims or attempt to conduct their work discreetly.
 In spite of these limitations, a 2015 study estimates some 3,000 believers in Christ from a Muslim background.

+In 2023, Morocco was ranked as one of the 30 countries in the world where it is most dangerous to be a Christian.

 History

-Christianity in Morocco appeared during the Roman times, when it was practiced by Christian Berbers in Roman Mauretania Tingitana, although it disappeared after the Islamic conquests.

 Early Christianity

-According to tradition, the martyrdom of St. Marcellus took place on 28 July 298 at Tingis (Tangier).
-Since the Tetrarchy (Emperor Diocletian's reform of governmental structures in 296), Mauretania Tingitana became part of the Diocese of Hispaniae (a Latin plural) and hence in the Praetorian Prefecture of the Gauls (Mauretania Caesariensis was in the diocese of Africa, in the other pretorian prefecture within the western empire), and remained so until its conquest by the Vandals.
-Lucilius Constantius is recorded as governor (praeses) in the mid to late fourth century.

 Christianity was introduced to the region in the 2nd century AD, and gained converts in the towns and among slaves as well as among Berber farmers.
 By the end of the 4th century, the Romanized areas had been Christianized, and inroads had been made among the Berber tribes, who sometimes converted en masse.
 Schismatic and heretical movements also developed, usually as forms of political protest.
 The area had a substantial Jewish population as well.

-Donatism was a Christian sect leading to a schism in the Church, in the region of the Church of Carthage, from the fourth to the sixth centuries.
-Donatists argued that Christian clergy must be faultless for their ministry to be effective and their prayers and sacraments to be valid.
-Donatism had its roots in the long-established Christian community of the Roman Africa province (present-day Tunisia, Morocco, the northeast of Algeria, and the western coast of Libya) in the persecutions of Christians under Diocletian.
+Since the Tetrarchy (Emperor Diocletian's reform of governmental structures in 296), Mauretania Tingitana became part of the Diocese of Hispaniae (a Latin plural) and hence in the Praetorian Prefecture of the Gauls (Mauretania Caesariensis was in the diocese of Africa, in the other pretorian prefecture within the western empire), and remained so until its conquest by the Vandals.
+According to tradition, the martyrdom of St. Marcellus took place on 28 July 298 at Tingis (Tangier) during the reign of Diocletian.

+The Diocletianic Persecution resulted in the so-called heresy of Donatism, which caused a schism in the region.
 Named after the Berber Christian bishop Donatus Magnus, Donatism flourished during the fourth and fifth centuries.